Sunday, January 12, 2020

 Ulee’s Gold, released in 1997, uses the metaphor of the beehive to show the need to protect one’s family.
 The “gold” in the title not only refers to how Ulee makes a living producing honey, but also to the value of the family unit.
 He has been damaged by fighting in Vietnam, the death of his wife, and what has happened to his son and daughter-in-law.
 He sees the outside world as a threat, and has trouble accepting help from others.

 The story starts with a shot of a swamp (symbolic of the unsavory situation in which the characters are mired?) and a rusted car (suggesting moral decay?) half-submerged in the water.
 The image is a foreshadowing of what is to come involving Ulee’s son and those he conspired with in committing robberies.
 The car is next to where Ulee Jackson (Peter Fonda, nominated for a Best Actor Oscar for this performance) carefully tends to his beehives, and the nearness of the car indicates the threat to his family.
-(Ulee is short for Ulysses, a mythical figure searching for his home after fighting a war, just like Ulee here).
+(Ulee is short for Ulysses, a mythical figure searching for his home after fighting a war, just like Ulee here.
+His deceased wife's name was Penelope, as is the the name of the Greek Ulysses's spouse).
 He meets with the honey distributor, Chance Barrow (Traber Burns), at a restaurant and haggles over the price of his tupelo honey.
 The man says that Ulee isn’t using as many bees as he used to which shows things aren’t going as well as they were.
 He also says that he hopes the Chinese don’t dump their cheaper honey on the market.
 Ulee says they can’t compete with his tupelo.
 He says he and the bees have an understanding: he takes care of them and they take care of him.
 He says they just have to work harder to survive.
 Ulee sees the bees as his trusted, dedicated companions who help him get by.
 The bees became a surrogate family for him after the members of his human family stopped pitching in together or were absent.
 Chance asks if Ulee has heard from Jimmy (who we learn is his incarcerated son), and Ulee says they don’t keep in touch.
 Chance says it has been two years, so the estrangement has become entrenched.

 Outside, Bill Floyd (J. Kenneth Campbell), the sheriff, sees Ulee and says that it’s been a long time since he’s seen him.
 He says they should get past things (presumably referring to Jimmy’s apprehension).
 Ulee says he doesn’t think they can be social again because of what happened.
 Bill says that Ulee can’t “stay cut off forever,” but Ulee’s isolationism causes him to dodge the discussion by saying that it is a busy time for his work and he has to get moving.